 After weeks of talking over the phone and email, you’ve finally gotten a potential client to agree to meet for a sales pitch.
-While having a great product or service is very important, it’s almost more important to have a great pitch.
-Here are 5 ways to ensure that you not only sell your product but also the idea behind it.
+While having a great product or service is very important, it’s even more important to have a great pitch.

 This step is very crucial because without knowing what the client wants or needs then you can’t offer a proper solution to their problem.
 Ask as many questions as you can without sounding annoying or uninformed.
 By doing this you both you and the client know that your solution is going to be specialized towards them.